hossam-fares/crypto-tracker/README.md

 # Free binance crypto tracker

-  This application can track your binance wallet and sent notification if a specific asset goes up or down more than 10%
+  This application can track your binance wallet and sent notification if a specific asset market price goes up or down more than 10%

 ## How can I run the app?